-A growing number of designers tend to see the pen & paper prototyping as a slow and arcane process.
-Yet less than a decade ago most prototyping was done with pen & paper, and for many it still remains a favoured prototyping method.
+A growing number of designers tend to see pen & paper prototyping as a slow and arcane process.
+Yet less than a decade ago, most prototyping was done using pen & paper, and for many, it remains a favoured prototyping method.

-But digital, as with so many things, is changing the prototyping landscape, the speed with which design teams arrive at their conclusions, and the quality of feedback derived from user testing.
+As with so many things, the digital is changing the prototyping landscape, the speed with which design teams arrive at their conclusions, and the quality of feedback derived from user testing.